 “With Eric’s background in home building and his know-how in sales and marketing, we felt Backyard Workroom was the perfect fit for this product,” stated Horton.

 The Monolithic Composite System

 The panels, windows, and door openings are precision cut with high-pressure water jets and delivered to Backyard Workroom’s factory in Richardson, Texas.
-There, the engineered buildings are factory finished with pre-wired electrical, doors, windows and trim, interior and exterior paint, and a spray-on weatherproof roof coating.
+The engineered buildings are factory finished with pre-wired electrical, doors, windows and trim, interior and exterior paint, and a spray-on weatherproof roof coating.

-Constructed with an extruded polystyrene core and laminate veneer, the patent-pending monolithic composite panels are four-inches thick and assembled using polycarbonate connectors.
-Lighter, and more durable than traditional studs and sheetrock, the monolithic composite system forms the ceiling & roof system and walls that slide into the steel foundation.
-Four trained staff can assemble the Backyard Workroom from start to finish in less than half a day.
+Constructed with an extruded polystyrene core and laminate veneer, the patent-pending monolithic composite panels are four inches thick and assembled using polycarbonate connectors.
+Lighter and more durable than traditional studs and sheetrock, the monolithic composite system forms the ceiling & roof system and walls that slide into the steel foundation.
+In addition, four trained staff can assemble the Backyard Workroom from start to finish in less than half a day.